James Appleton: Massachusetts General Court

 In 1813 and 1814, at the age of 28, Appleton, a practicing lawyer, was elected to represent Gloucester as a Federalist to the Massachusetts legislature where he was an outspoken critic of the Missouri Compromise.
 In 1824, he was the official escort of the Marquis de Lafayette upon his visit to Boston.
 In 1832, he presented a petition to the Massachusetts legislature prohibiting sales of liquor in fewer quantities than thirty gallons.

 Maine politics

 In 1833, he moved to Portland, Maine, and was elected to the Maine House of Representatives in 1836.
 The following year, he was chairman of a committee to consider the license system.
 In 1837, he submitted a report on the evils of liquor that became the basis of the Maine Temperance Law of 1846.
 The report was considered by Neal Dow to be the first official document in the history of Maine prohibiting the liquor traffic.

 In 1839 and 1840, he was vice president of the American Anti-Slavery Society.

 In the 1842, 1843, and 1844 gubernatorial elections, Appleton ran for Governor of Maine with the Liberty Party, an abolitionist political party.
 In 1848, he was a Free Soil presidential elector supporting Martin Van Buren.

-In 1861, during the Civil War, James gave patriotic speeches defending the Union and in support of abolition.
+In 1861, during the Civil War, Appleton gave patriotic speeches defending the Union and in support of abolition.